-1) Data4EU will offer businesses and the public sector access to AI tools and components, as well as data resources in key industrial and societal sectors, based on a cloud federated infrastructure..

-2) The "AI on demand platform" will be consolidated as a central toolbox of AI resources needed for industry and public sector use.
+- 1) Pan-European Federated Cloud will contribute to a safe, ethical, unbiased treatment and storage of data within Member States. - 2) Data4EU will offer businesses and the public sector access to AI tools and components, as well as data resources in key industrial and societal sectors, based on a cloud federated infrastructure. - 3) The "Al on demand platform" will be consolidated as a central toolbox of Al resources needed for industry and public sector use.